HBN Reloaded : Mobile Bootcamp

 - Data storage and encryption of sessions

 - How/what sensitive data is stored on the mobile device and when

 - Security of log files

-This two-day course includes lunch and is available online, at your premises (in-house) or at local training centres.
-Courses are limited in number to 20 to allow for individual attention.
+This is a two-day course that can be presented at your premises (in-house) or at local training centres.
 Prices are available on request.